 Organization and Operation

-Operationally, the LACE typically functions as an Agile team, and applies the same iteration and PI cadences.
-This allows the LACE to plan and Inspect & Adapt in harmony with the ARTs, serving also an exemplar for Agile team behavior.
+Operationally, the LACE typically functions as an Agile team and applies the same iteration and PI cadences.
+This allows the LACE to plan and inspect and adapt in harmony with the ARTs, serving also as an exemplar for Agile team behavior.
 As a result, similar roles are needed:

 - A Product Owner works with stakeholders to prioritize the team’s transformation backlog.